Ten ways to ruin your short-term mission trip

 They had now arrived at the next-to-last night of training camp.
 The nearly 100 Youth in Mission participants and the training staff were at an evening campfire on the beach.
 The laid-back evening was a welcome break from the crammed week of seminars, team-building exercises, and spiritual development sessions.

 Jeff was lost in reflections on the weeks of ministry ahead as he stood facing the fire.
 People from his own team and others were milling around, enjoying the fire and the sound of ocean waves on the sand.
-His teammate Katy was directly on the other side of the fire from Jeff Her back was to the fire as she talked to friends.
+His teammate Katy was directly on the other side of the fire from Jeff.
+Her back was to the fire as she talked to friends.

 Though Jeff was facing Katy, his mind was far away.
 In just 48 hours, they would be in Nigeria!
 Then, when Katy began taking off her sweatshirt, her movements caught his eye.
 Jeff found himself staring at his teammate's bare back.
-He shifted his gaze away.
+He shifted his eyes away.
 It was too late.
 One of the young ladies with Katy saw Jeff looking across the fire and said something to Katy.
 Pulling her shirt back down, Katy looked back over her shoulder with a mischievous grin.

 "Give you a thrill, Jeffie?" she said loudly enough for all of those nearby to hear.